Google Ads Conversions and Costs Benchmarks

 %

-Overall Google Ads efficiency across Europe currently indicates a declining cost trajectory against a dropping conversion rate as we move through late March 2026.
+Overall Google Ads efficiency across Europe currently indicates a stable cost trajectory against a dropping conversion rate as we move through April.

 EXECUTIVE SUMMARY